neverendingqs/serverless-dotenv-plugin/README.md

 ### Why doesn't this plugin work when `provider.environment` references another file?

+Upgrade to `serverless>=2.26.0`.
+The new variables engine introduced in the Serverless Framework in v2.26.0 now resolves `file` variables first before loading initializing any plugins.

-This plugin manipuluates `provider.environment` directly by adding to the list.
-Because Serverless variables have not been interpolated when this plugin runs, `provider.environment` is presented to this plugin uninterpolated (e.g. `${file(./serverless-env.yml):environment}`), this plugin is unable to manipulate it.
+Before v2.26.0, Serverless variables do not get interpolated before this plugin gets initialized, causing `provider.environment` to be presented to this plugin uninterpolated (e.g. `${file(./serverless-env.yml):environment}`).
+Because of this, the plugin tries to append items to a string instead of a list.

 To work around this, you can set the `include` option to `[]` to avoid adding any environment variables to `provider.environment`.
 However, this means you will have to wire up the environment variables yourself by referencing every single one you need.
 E.g.